sailfishos/docs.sailfishos.org/Support/Help_Articles/Managing_Sailfish_OS/Flashing_Troubleshooting/README.md

 # Flashing Sailfish to Xperia phone fails, troubleshooting.

-The following issue has been observed to happen on Ubuntu computers (version 18.04 at least) sometimes when installing Sailfish X to an Xperia XA2 device via a USB3 port.
+The following issue has been observed to happen on Ubuntu computers (version 18.04 at least) sometimes when installing Sailfish OS to an Xperia XA2 device via a USB3 port.
 It is not clear where the culprit is.
 Similar problems have been reported from different linux distributions, too, and while flashing Xperia X, Xperia XA2 and Xperia 10 devices.
 In our experience, flashing with Ubuntu (we use it on Lenovo Thinkpad computers) works in a reliable way.